This is it. This is what you’ve been waiting for. The ultimate guide that covers everything you need to know for how to find cheap flights.

 Read our guide to using positioning flights to score huge savings on international travel.

-The Capital One Venture Rewards Credit Card: It’s our top recommendation for travel rewards beginners that want a simple way to redeem points for travel.
+The Capital One Venture Rewards Credit Card: There’s no better card for travel rewards beginners that want a simple way to redeem points for travel.
 You don’t have to mess around with searching for award availability or know anything about airline alliances.
 Simply earn points, and then redeem those points for travel-related purchases by literally erasing them from your card statement.
 And unlike other travel rewards cards, you can redeem your miles for travel-related purchases like cruises, Airbnbs, and more.

 Click Here to get more information about the Capital One Venture Card.